 How Can You Hide Your Nose Piercing?

 In conclusion, the acceptance of your nose piercing depends solely on where you work or study.
-Nursing schools usually have more rigid policies and rules regarding dress code.
+Nursing schools usually have more rigid policies and rules regarding dress codes.
 Hospitals are relatively lenient.
-But there is no “one fits all” rule about piercings so we cannot exactly say what you will have to face.
+But there is no “one fits all” rule about piercings, so we cannot exactly say what you will have to face.
 Despite everything, we believe that piercings in any way shouldn’t limit anyone’s career.